redshifttt/scrotplus/README.md

 `$ git clone https://github.com/numpadd/scrotplus/`

-then move the `scrotplus` program to your `/usr/bin` directory or run the make file with
+then run the make file with

 `$ make`